-The good news is colours can influence you.
-But it’s the meaning we give to colours that can affect your mood in certain ways, not the colour itself.
+The influence of colour on your mood is pretty much real.
+But it’s the meaning you give to colours that can affect your mood in certain ways, not the colour itself.

 You can’t prescribe colours to influence people’s emotional and mental state or their behaviour.
+Because, physiologically and psychologically, we are not hard-wired to respond that way.
 Tofle adds: “spaces do not become ‘active’, ‘relaxing’, or ‘contemplative’ only because of their specified color.”

-2. Colours have a direct impact on your health or well-being: FALSE
+2. Do colours have a direct impact on your health or well-being?

 There is not enough evidence to suggest painting walls in certain colours will have a positive impact on your health or well-being.
 For example, painting a room blue will not necessarily lower your blood pressure or help you recover from an illness.

-3. Warm colours make walls advance and cool colours make them recede: FALSE
+3. Do warm colours make walls advance and cool colours make them recede?

 It turns out some colour combinations can make a space feel bigger or smaller.
 This is not because of the colours themselves, but their brightness and contrast.
 The design rule that links warm/cool colours and spaciousness has not been proven.

-4. Universal colour psychology guidelines can be used to design spaces: FALSE
+4. Can we use universal colour psychology guidelines to design spaces?